RgbTrouw/Visual-Memory/README.md

 2. Subject file is converted to a low res, 34x34 Image.
 (This simplifies the processing procedure)
 3. Subject file is converted to a high contrast black & white picture.
 (Heuristic shape comparison)
 4. Xor function is run against the memory icons.
 (Also at high contrast conversion)
-5. Closest matches are displayed.
+5. Closest matches are displayed ordered by their score.

 More functions like identify objects (shapes) based on same color neighbor pixel syntax, plus overall color weights may be added next.